Automation

 Cisco Managed

-This workflow appears in the pivot menu and allows you to add an observable to a threat intelligence feed in Cisco XDR.
+This workflow appears in the pivot menu and allows you to remove a mobile device from a static group in Jamf Pro.

 Cisco Managed

-This workflow appears in the pivot menu and allows a user to remove a device from the ExtraHop watchlist.
+This workflow appears in the pivot menu and allows you to add a file hash to a blocklist in SentinelOne.

 Built-in workflows